DelphinKdl/Data_structure/trees/README.md

 Leaves or frontier, are the nodes who do not have children.

-Height the length of the longest path from root to a leafs.
+Height the length of the longest path from root to a leaf.
+This is the height of the tree.

+Height of a node x is the path from this node x to the longest path to a leaf.

 Tree can be called a recursive data structure since a the sub-parent can form a whole new tree.
 Recursive data structure a sub-tree of the whole tree can form a tree itself.

+Depth of a certain node.
+So, the depth of node X is the length of the path from the root to this node X.

+Depth of the root node is ZERO or o :).

+Binary tree.
+This is the most famous.
+It is a tree representation in which each node has at most 2 node or less/